What obstacles have you had to contend with during your legal career that related to your gender?

 If you could introduce one policy related to gender equality in the legal profession what would it be?

 Do you feel women are well represented at partner level and in management positions in firms within the country where you are based?
-(Follow-up question) If not, what do you think can be done to ensure women are well represented at these levels?

 What initiatives do you have in place at your firm to promote gender equality?